seinlin/B2G/README.md

 1. Fetch the code: `REPO_INIT_FLAGS="--depth=1" ./config.sh sargo`.
 This will also download the binary blobs for the device if they are not already present.
 2. Setup your environment to fetch the custom NDK: `export LOCAL_NDK_BASE_URL='ftp://ftp.kaiostech.com/ndk/android-ndk'`
-3. Install Gecko dependencies: `cd gecko && ./mach bootstrap`, choose option 4 (Android Geckoview).
+3. Install Gecko dependencies: `cd gecko && ./mach bootstrap`, choose option 1 (Boot2Gecko).
 4. Build: `./build.sh`
 5. Boot the Android system, go to settings, enable developer mode and enable OEM Unlock
 6. Reboot into fastboot mode and issue